microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 #### Task 1: Enabling Change Tracking and Inventory

->**NOTE:
-This task usually requires the following:
+> **NOTE: This task usually requires the following:
-1. Creation of an Automation Account.
+>1.
+Creation of an Automation Account.
-2. Linking the Automation Account to Log Analytics.
+>2.
+Linking the Automation Account to Log Analytics.
-3. Enabling Change Tracking on the Automation Account.
+>3.
+Enabling Change Tracking on the Automation Account.
-4. Setting up a Data Collection Rule that would collect the right events and data.
+>4.
+Setting up a Data Collection Rule that would collect the right events and data.
-5. Creating an Azure policy to onboard your Arc-enabled machines for Change Tracking.
+>5.
+Creating an Azure policy to onboard your Arc-enabled machines for Change Tracking.
+**

 For the purposes of this levelup - these tasks have all been done for you, so you do not need to them manually.
 Follow the link [here](https://learn.microsoft.com/azure/automation/change-tracking/enable-vms-monitoring-agent?tabs=multiplevms%2Carcvm) to know how to do these yourself in future.
-**

 Verify that Change Tracking and Inventory is now enabled and the Arc VMs are reporting status: